Curator: Daan Bakker

-Marres presents a selection of Vedute, a collection of threedimensional objects, each measuring 44 x 32 x 7 cm in closed form.
+In the Spring of 2014 Marres presented a selection of Vedute, a collection of three dimensional objects, each measuring 44 x 32 x 7 cm in closed form.

-The exhibition also features a new series of Vedute objects that have been made in 2013 and 2014 at academies of fine arts, design and architecture throughout the Netherlands.
-Marres opens its whole house, including the basement, attic, office and icehouse for this special, multi-coloured collection, with film, text, and touchable.
-The exhibition promises to be an intense experience that leads to the secret corners of the Marres house.
+The exhibition also featured a new series of Vedute objects that have been made in 2013 and 2014 at academies of fine arts, design and architecture throughout the Netherlands.
+For this exhibition Marres opened its whole house, including the basement, attic, office and icehouse for this special, multi-coloured collection, with film, text, and touchable.
+The exhibition led to the secret corners of the Marres house.